Harshad347/To-Doo-App/README.md

 # To-Doo-App
-**To-Doo** is a simple Task creating application which can be used create, update, delete a task.
+**To-Doo** is a simple Task creating application which can be used to create, update, delete a task.

 # Technologies
 - Django